clementpeihengtan/clement-tph/_posts/2018-05-02-IMedtrainer.md

 After going through cognitive walkthrough and heuristic evaluation, we made some modification in the prototype in order to make the final app design.

 ![](https://media.githubusercontent.com/media/clementpeihengtan/clement-tph/gh-pages/assets/article_images/2018-05-02-imedtrainer/Imedtrainer_demo.gif)

+For more information about the code, visit my github [here](https://github.com/clementpeihengtan/IMedtrainer)